Joanna Jacobson, Managing Partner

 Sally holds a Bachelor’s degree in Economics and French from Duke University and a Master’s degree in Management from the J.L.
 Kellogg Graduate School of Management at Northwestern University.

-Barbara Sullivan, Portfolio Manager, K-12 Education
+Barbara Sullivan, Director, Education

-Barbara Sullivan is the Portfolio Manager for Education for Strategic Grant Partners, managing all K-12 related education grant making.
+Barbara Sullivan is the Education Director for Strategic Grant Partners, managing all K-12 related education grant making.
 Prior to joining SGP, Ms. Sullivan was a Senior Principal and part of the leadership team in the Parthenon Group's Education Center of Excellence in Boston, MA.
 While at Parthenon, Barbara led numerous strategic planning engagements and worked closely with educational leaders in states, districts and philanthropic organizations.
 Before joining Parthenon, Barbara was a Broad Resident in the Boston Public Schools (BPS).
 During her three year tenure at BPS, Sullivan served as Special Assistant to the Chief Operating Officer and spearheaded the redesign of the district’s student assignment process.
 Sullivan was also a consultant for Bain & Company where her work mainly focused on strategic planning for Fortune 500 consumer products and telecommunications companies.
 She began her career in the financial services industry, working as an equity analyst for Robinson-Humphrey in Atlanta.

 Barbara holds a Bachelor’s degree in English from Boston University and a Master’s degree in Business Administration with distinction from The Johnson Graduate School of Management at Cornell University.